I’m a parent

 Ask about their lives.
 Learn about their online and offline habits.
 Use open questions, such as those provided above, that can’t be answered with “yes” or “no”.

-Try to help your child see how ground rules you both agree on can help keep them safe – online and offline.
+Try to help the child see how ground rules you both agree on can help keep them safe – online and offline.

 Remain calm.
 It’s important not to rush to a negative judgment of what your child is saying.
-Remember, you want your child to know they can tell you what is happening.
+Remember, you want the child to know they can tell you what is happening.

 Some sexual behaviour can be appropriate depending on the age of the child.
 For behaviour to be appropriate, it must be expected at that developmental age, be socially acceptable, and include shared decision making and consent.
 Read this helpful guide from Berry Street.